Skip to main content

 Scientific Holiday Symposiums

 DecSci annually hosts Scientific Holiday Symposiums to bring the scientific community together and highlight contributions to the field.
-Our 2023 symposium featured Megan Roberts and the 2022 symposium honored Lindsay Chase Lansdale.
+Our 2024 symposium highlighted the launch of our new Mental Health, Earlier Center.
+The 2023 symposium featured Megan Roberts and the 2022 symposium honored Lindsay Chase Lansdale.

 2023 Holiday Symposium